 Budget amounts, as shown in the fund financial statements, are as originally adopted and as finally amended by the Council.
 The Council may, by resolution, provide for the transfer of all or part of any unencumbered appropriations balance from one department, fund, service, strategy or organizational unit to the appropriation for other departments or organizational units or a new appropriation within 60 days after year end.
 The Village Manager may transfer funds among programs within a department, fund, service, strategy, or organizational unit and shall report such transfers to the Council, in writing, in a timely manner.

-The Village had one fund in which expenditures exceeded appropriations, the Driving Range Fund.
+The Village has no funds in which expenditures exceeded appropriations.